Lowestoft (UK Parliament constituency)

+The constituency was originally created for the 1885 general election, and abolished for the 1983 general election.
+It was succeeded by the constituency of Waveney.
+Waveney was abolished in the 2023 Periodic Review of Westminster constituencies, and Lowestoft re-established for the 2024 general election.

 History

-The Northern or Lowestoft Division was one of five single-member county divisions of the Parliamentary County of Suffolk created by the Redistribution of Seats Act 1885 to replace the existing two 2-member divisions for the 1885 general election.
+The "Northern or Lowestoft Division" was one of five single-member county divisions of the Parliamentary County of Suffolk created by the Redistribution of Seats Act 1885 to replace the existing two 2-member divisions for the 1885 general election.
 It was formed from parts of the Eastern Division of Suffolk.
 It became a county constituency from the 1950 general election and was abolished for the 1983 general election, being replaced by the county constituency of Waveney.

 It was more often won by the Conservative Party than not, although its representatives include two from the Liberal Party and one from the Labour Party.